loafey/master-thesis/Thesis/2.0. Background/CPS.typ

 for example by:
 Appel @appel2007compiling, Fradet and Métayer @fradet1991compilation,
 and Kelsey and Hudak @kelsey1989realistic.
-Additionally, in the Spineless Tagless G-Machine (STG), the abstract machine of GHC, continuations are used to manage thunks, function application, and case analysis.
+Additionally, in the Spineless Tagless G-Machine, the abstract machine of the Glasgow Haskell Compiler (GHC), continuations are used to manage thunks, function application, and case analysis.

 Continuation-passing style is easiest explained by example.